siberianfox/tinygwiki/Stepper-Motors-and-Power-Supplies.md

 ### Finding the Coil Pairs on a stepper motor

 Bipolar motors have 4 wires (2 pairs), Unipolar motors typically have 6.
 Some other motors have 5, or 8, or whatever.
 8 wire motors are usually wired as 2 sets of bipolar windings (i.e. essentially 2 bipolars wired together).

+Bipolar motors (4 wire) or 8 wire motrs (that you can therefore wire the phases in parallel to effectively make them a bipolar) are preferred over unipolar motors.
+This is because bipolars will have lower coil impedance and therefore more power transfer and torque.

-5 wire motors are usually in a "star" configuration that has a common ground and require a specialized driver.
+Five (5) wire motors are usually in a "star" configuration that has a common ground and require a specialized driver.
 TinyG cannot drive 5 wire steppers.

-Wires are often color coded by convention.
+Wire pairs are often color coded by convention.
 Common wire pairings are:
 * Green goes with Black.
-Yellow is often used for the center tap in a unipolar
+Yellow is often used for the center tap of the Green/Black pair in a unipolar motor
 * Red goes with Blue.
-White is often used for the center tap in a unipolar
+White is often used for the center tap of the Red/Blue pair in a unipolar motor

-The following color code is typical for many motors
+E.g:

 <pre>
 	Color    | Bipolar      | Unipolar      | Notes